 Health of the people

-Happy people are productive people; and healthy people are happy people.
+Healthy people are happy people, and happy people are productive people.
 We must make the physical and mental health of our citizens a priority.
 Let’s be clear, 98% of us are doing all the labor for the wealthiest 2% of this country.
 Soon enough, this 98% is going to be too sick, too depressed to be productive.
 It’s in the best interest of all concerned that we are happy and healthy Americans.

 Unfortunately, health care is not an easy fix.
 Right now, people are demanding universal health care and opposers are shouting out the expense of it all.
 In a country where we have the highest rate of obesity, ADHD, cancers, and other diseases that plague our families, healthcare will indeed be expensive.
 However, we must invest in our collective physical and mental health.
 When the people are healthy and the health system is supportive, the costs are minimal.